Every request must include your API key. You can send it in two ways:

 In the Dashboard you can:

-- Create and revoke keys — Multiple keys per account.
-Revoked keys are rejected within seconds.
+- Create and revoke keys — Multiple keys per account; revocation takes effect within seconds.

-- IP allowlists — Restrict a key to specific source IPs (e.g. production servers).
+- Set IP allowlists — Restrict a key to specific source IPs (e.g. production servers).

-- Endpoint scopes — Restrict a key to specific API paths.
+- Restrict endpoint scopes — Limit a key to specific API paths.

 Security best practices